rocher/mold/docs/reference-guide.md

     interprets that you are passing the argument `' '` to the filter, which is incorrect.

-In this example, the `/s-` part tells mold to apply the predefined filter *sequence* with two arguments: the value of `TITLE` (all text filters mandatorily receive this argument) and the character `'-'`.
+In this example, the `/s-` part tells Mold to apply the predefined filter *sequence* with two arguments: the value of `TITLE` (all text filters mandatorily receive this argument) and the character `'-'`.
 The filter returns a sequence of `'-'` with the same length as the value of `TITLE`: